Streaked saltator

-The streaked saltator (Saltator striatipectus) is a species of saltator in the family Thraupidae.
-It is found in Colombia, Costa Rica, Ecuador, Guadeloupe, Panama, Peru, and Venezuela.
+The streaked saltator (Saltator striatipectus) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found in Colombia, Costa Rica, Ecuador, Panama, Peru, and Venezuela.

-Measuring 18 cm, this species has plain olive green upperparts and olive streaked underparts.
-Its face features a large black bill, a broken white eyering and whitish supercilium.
+Taxonomy and systematics

+The streaked saltator was formally described in 1847 with its current binomial Saltator striatipectus.
+For a time it and the Lesser Antillean saltator (S. albicollis) were considered conspecific.

+The streaked saltator has these 10 subspecies: